DEKHTIARJonathan/Born2Data/content/articles/generativemodelling-Part1-BayesianGenerativeModeling.md

 ---

-# 1. Rapid Overview of Unsupervised Learning and Generative AI
+## 1. Rapid Overview of Unsupervised Learning and Generative AI

-## 1.1 Supervised vs Unsupervised Learning
+### 1.1 Supervised vs Unsupervised Learning

 Most of the classical and widely-known techniques in Machine Learning fit in the realm of **Supervised Learning**.
-They usually pursue one of these two goals: classification (i.e. predicting a label/category) or regression (i.e. predicting the value of a given parameter).
+They usually pursue one of these two goals: classification (i.e. predicting a label/category) or regression (i.e. predicting a numerical value).
 The key idea in **Supervised Learning** is that a model is *trained* to map some entries (i.e. data) with some specific output(s).
-We find in this area, objectives like *object classification*, *time series prediction*, etc.

-By opposition, **Unsupervised Learning** does not focus on learning to map an input with an output.
+In contrast, **Unsupervised Learning** does not focus on learning to map an input with an output.
 It is an objective which mostly tries to discover or learn the data distribution.
-Such an objective is used for data clustering and generative models. *Unsupervised Learning* is an objective mostly use to perform **clustering** or **data generation**.
+Therefore, **Unsupervised Learning** is mostly used to perform **clustering** or **data generation**.

-## 1.2 Generative Models and sampling from a latent space
+### 1.2 Generative Models and sampling from a latent space

-As stated before, with *Unsupervised Learning* we focus on learning a distribution, the distribution of the input data.
-This distribution can be used then be used to generate new data samples that come from the same (or a similar-looking) data distribution.
+As stated before, *Unsupervised Learning* is strategy which focuses on learning a data-distribution, the distribution of the input data.
+Once this step is achieved, the learnt distribution can be used to generate new samples that come from the same (or a similar-looking) data distribution.

-##### How a distribution can allow me to generate data samples ?
+#### 1.2.1 How can a distribution allow me to generate new data points ?

-Let us consider a simple example with a gaussian distribution defined as followed: $x \sim \mathcal{N} (200, 40)$.
+**Let us consider this simple example:** <br>
+A gaussian distribution defined as followed: $x \sim \mathcal{N} (200, 40)$.
 The chart below will allow you to visualise its *probability density function* also called *pdf*.
+This chart represents the probability that any point that comes from this distribution has a specific value.

+*To Be Noted: A Gaussian Distribution is also called a **Normal distribution**.*

 <center><img alt="gaussian distribution" src="/images/generative_models-part1/gaussian_distribution.png" style="max-height: 250px;"></center>